MileHacker Logo

 There are no specific "no-go" areas in Hirakata for pedestrians and cyclists due to safety concerns.
 Exercise general caution on busy main roads with heavy traffic or narrow sidewalks.

-• Prioritize your safety always.
+• Prioritize your always prioritize safety.

 • Avoid cycling against traffic flow.